A Comprehensive Ayurvedic Guide to Your Skin Care

 Why would the skin be affected?

-3. Water in take is less, therefore, lack of body hydration makes the skin dry.
+- Water intake is less; therefore, a lack of body hydration makes the skin dry.

-How do we keep our skin protected and healthy during such chill to the bone cold?
+How do we keep our skin protected and healthy during such a bone-chilling cold?

-1. Oil massages: in winter, the vata dosha gets aggravated due to cold and leads to dry skin.
+- Oil massages: in winter, the vata dosha gets aggravated due to a cold and leads to dry skin.
 To counter the dryness, unctuousness is needed, and oiling does the trick.
-The vata dosha alleviating oil must be used for oil massages like- sesame oil, Bala-ashwagandha oil, and Dashmool oil.
+The vata dosha alleviating oil must be used for oil massages like sesame oil, Bala-ashwagandha oil, and Dashmool oil.

-Sesame oil- Known to possess vata pacifying properties and is used as the base oil for preparing oil formulations.
+Sesame oil is known to possess vata-pacifying properties and is used as the base oil for preparing oil formulations.
 It is suitable for oiling the body, including the face.

 Bala-Ashwagandha oil- It improves the strength of the muscles, relieves inflammation, and improves blood circulation.
 The oil can be effective in case of injury and painful spasms.